|Plane trees of London

 1. The name 'Palmata' is used here as a cultivar name, as also used by Rivers.
 The oriental plane was called Platanus palmata by Conrad Moench, but this is not the same usage.

 2. Of the two articles in the Gardener's Chronicle, the first is signed 'Thos.
 Rivers', and the second is signed 'Platanus'.
 Judging from the content, and from the style of writing, both are by the same author, who is probably the 3rd Thomas Rivers (who died in 1877), of the Sawbridgeworth Nurseries, Sawbridgeworth, Hertfordshire.
 The fact that the second article was published under a pseudonym can be explained by his criticisms and digs within it of 'the planting functionaries of the government', who were probably also important to him as customers of his business.
-An account of the Rivers family can be found at the website of the Rivers Nursery Orchard.

 3. The trees by Ferry Lane, by the entrance to the car park at the Brentford Gate to Kew Gardens, are recorded by the Gardens.
 The labels describe them as Platanus x hispanica, and the accession records state that they were supplied by 'Belwood Nurseries Ltd.'.
 I have been unable to trace this nursery; as far as I can determine, there is no trace of such a nursery other than the modern Bellwood Trees in Perthshire, which is unlikely to have been a supplier of plane trees in the 19th century.